 - Sebastián Iradier: “LA PALOMA” (“THE DOVE”) (1850s), sung by Spanish-American baritone Emilio de Gogorza.
 This rendition of this popular song will be mentioned numerous times in issues to come, but with this as well as most other pieces, I will note only the first mention I come across.

 - Albert Ketèlbey: “BLOW, BLOW, THOU WINTER WIND” (based on Shakespeare) sung by Norman Allin.
 This is not among my favorite works from this composer, but I wanted to mention it because Ketèlbey is a composer who intrigues me.
 His music is cinematic, like soundtrack music of several decades later.
-I will note his other, more alluring works in instalments to come.
+I will note his other, more alluring works in installments to come.

-- Two spirituals sung by Roland Hayes: “STEAL AWAY” (arranged by Brown) and “GO DOWN, MOSES” (arr.
-Burleigh).
+- Two spirituals sung by Roland Hayes: “STEAL AWAY” (arranged by Lawrence Brown) and “GO DOWN, MOSES” (arr.
+Harry Burleigh).
 I find that some of these early recordings of spirituals still communicate powerfully and directly across all these years.
 Compared to that directness of emotion and composition, most “white” music from this era seems feeble and insincere.
 One doesn’t need to be devotedly religious to appreciate these qualities.
 This music inspired and its power flowed into the works of Bob Dylan and many other later composers and musicians.

 A Swiss musician called Edmond Roethlisberger is quoted on Bach’s harpsichord music: